 What you might do is send the email to every dealer except your local guy.
 Preferably the one where you did your test-drives.
 Then, take your competing quotes there.

 Why?
 Dealers are territorial.
 We pay attention to where you live and where you bought your last car.
 We take it personally if you didn’t buy it from your local dealer.
 Manufacturers and dealer managers pay attention to something called a cross-sell report.
 It tells exactly which dealers are strong enough to keep their local buyers local and also go after customers outside of their own territory.
 Lose too many of your own local customers and it doesn’t look good.
 This report puts certain dealers above the rest in very black and white terms.
 So a smart, reputable dealer will do whatever is necessary to earn your business and keep you local.
-Keep that in mind before abandoning your local dealer for a low quote two hundred miles away.

 Timing is everything.
 Dealers do have quotas.
 If you’ve followed the steps I’ve outlined and all else is equal, you are more likely to get the best deal on a new car on the last two days of the month.